mbednarek98/School-Projects/MIW/MIW7/README.md

 ## Requirements

-1. Expand the convolutional network from project 5 to an autoencoder, by removing the classification layers and adding symmetric Conv2DTranspose layers.
+1. Expand the convolutional network from mini-project 5 to an autoencoder, by removing the classification layers and adding symmetric Conv2DTranspose layers.
 Adapt the network to use mnist data (Handwritten digits);

 2. Train the model using only input data, the model output is equal to its input;